There are various machines available for making single serve coffee, using K-Cups, discs, pods and the like.

 Certainly, they are beautifully designed and would match the esthetic of even the smartest kitchen.

 They also offer a wonderful level of convenience.
 Just add water and a capsule, and a few moments later you have a terrific espresso.
 No loose coffee grinds, no mess, and no cleanup.

 On the downside, these machines are not inexpensive.
 Plus, you are limited to the available capsules.
 If you are a hard-core espresso fan, you might find that limiting.
 But for most of us, the variety of capsules offered is more than enough.

 Ultimately, it comes down to price.If you have about $100 and up to spend on an espresso machine - depending on the model - one of the Nespresso machines would be a great choice.

 In the picture above you can see our Inissia machine, one of the newer Nespresso models, and some capsules from Gourmesso.
 We use the Gourmesso capsules because they are just as good as Nespresso's own capsules but 30% less expensive.

-And you can buy the Inissia at Amazon.com
+And you can watch our review of the Nespresso Inissia here.

 The Breville Milk Cafe milk frother.